-Select two of the following three of ourses:
+Selec following three courses:

-MUS 120 Concert Band I

-or 130 Chorale (SATB)
+130 Chorale (SATB)

 or 131 College Singers (SATB) 6

 MUS 125 The Structure of Music I 3

-MUS 126 The Structure of Music II 3 MUS 125
+MUS The Structure of Music II 3 MUS 125

-MUS 127 Aural Perception I 1
+MUS Aural Perception I 1

 MUS 128 Aural Perception II 1 MUS 127

 MUS 141 Piano Class I 1

 MUS 142 Piano Class II 1 MUS 141

 MUS 143 Piano Class III 1 MUS 142

 MUS 144 Piano Class IV 1 MUS 143

 MUS 145 Applied Music-Private Instruction 2

-MUS 146 Applied Music-Private Instruction 2 MUS 145
+MUS 146 Applied Music-Private Instruction 2 2 3 MUS 145

 MUS 201 History and Literature of Music I 3 MUS 102

 MUS 202 History and Literature of Music II 3 MUS 102

 MUS 225 The Structure of Music III 3 MUS 125

 MUS 226 The Structure of Music IV 3 MUS 125

 MUS 227 Aural Perception III 1 MUS 127

 MUS 228 Aural Perception IV 1 MUS 127

-MUS 247 Applied Music-Private Instruction 2 MUS 146
+MUS 500 Bibl.
+Applied Music-Private Instruction 2 MUS 146

-MUS 248 Applied Music-Private Instruction 2 MUS 247
+MUS Applied Music-Private Instruction 2 MUS 247

-(See General Education section of this catalog for Associate of Arts degree course list.)
+(See General Education section of this catalog for Associate of Arts Degree for Transfer in Liberal Arts course list.)

 By completing the general education portion of this degree (AGEC-A), the student will fulfill all lower-division general education requirements at the University of Arizona (UA), Arizona State University (ASU), and Northern Arizona University (NAU).
-The AGEC-A is also applicable to the University of Phoenix (UPHX) and may be applicable to other colleges and universities.
+The AGEC-A is also applicable to the University of

+Phoenix (UPHX) and may be applicable to other colleges and universities.
 See an advisor or counselor.

-If a student does not complete all 35 credits of the AGEC, lower-division general education is not fulfilled at all Arizona public universities.
+If a student does not complete the AGEC, all 35 credits, lower-division general education is not fulfilled at all Arizona public universities.
 When the AGEC is not completed, the credits will be evaluated by the university on a course by course basis using the Course Equivalency Guide and applied depending on the degree and college.

 See an advisor or counselor and complete courses in the following categories for a total of 35 credits.
-The courses listed under each of these AGEC categorical requirements are found in the General Education section of this catalog in the Transfer General Education Course List.
+The courses listed under each of these AGEC categorical requirements are found in the General Education section of this catalog in the Transfer General Education List.

 English Composition 6

-Humanities and Fine Arts (MUS 120 or 130 or 131 and MUS 201 fulfill this requirement.
-This requirement is completed .)
-9
+Humanities and Fine Arts 9

+(MUS 120 or 130 or 131 and MUS 201 fulfill this requirement.
+This requirement is completed.)

 Biological and Physical Sciences 8

 Mathematics (Complete MAT 142 or higher.)
 3

 Social and Behavioral Sciences (Select courses with at least two prefixes from this list that also fulfill the I, C, and G AGEC Special Requirements.)
 6-9

 Other Requirement Options 0-3

+AGEC Special Requirements A student is required to fulfill each of the following